xumxum/pppoe-retriever/README.md

     ```
     > On Linux, run it with root privileges.

+For more information about how to use this script refer to: [PPPoE Credential Retrieval Tutorial](https://guillermodotn.github.io/posts/Retrieve_PPPoE_credentials/)

 ## Tested devices

 If you have tested this tool on a device that is not listed below, please consider submitting an update with your new entry or creating an issue with the details of the device.